nexusformat/definitions/manual/source/utilities.rst

 Validation
 ##########

-The list of applications below are for validating NeXus files.
+The list of applications below are for :ref:`validating <Verification>` NeXus files.
 The list is not intended to be a complete list of all available packages.

 .. index::